jcartledge/atom-phpcbf/README.md

 # phpcbf

-**DEPRECATED** - I no longer use Atom and haven't updated in ages.
+**DEPRECATED** - I no longer use Atom and have no plans to update this plugin.
 Feel free to fork and take it over if you still use this, otherwise I recommend you use https://github.com/Glavin001/atom-beautify.

 ---